Deadly French Exocet Missile: Kills and Naval Impact

 The Exocet missile’s success in combat has had a profound effect on naval defense strategies.
 Before the Falklands War, many navies had placed greater emphasis on traditional naval artillery and surface-to-surface missiles for ship-to-ship engagements.
 The Exocet changed that mindset, proving that anti-ship missiles were the future of naval combat.

-- Missile Defense Systems: The sudden realisation of how vulnerable ships were to sea-skimming missiles led to rapid advancements in defensive systems.
+- Missile Defense Systems: The sudden realization of how vulnerable ships were to sea-skimming missiles led to rapid advancements in defensive systems.
 This included the development of close-in weapon systems (CIWS) like the Phalanx, which could shoot down incoming missiles in their final approach.
 Electronic countermeasures (ECM) and decoy systems also saw significant investment to jam or mislead the radar-guided Exocets.

-- Surface Warfare Shifts: The low cost, ease of deployment, and effectiveness of the Exocet missile, even against advanced ships, have democratised naval power.
+- Surface Warfare Shifts: The low cost, ease of deployment, and effectiveness of the Exocet missile, even against advanced ships, have democratized naval power.
 Smaller navies with less expensive fleets could now threaten major warships, leading to an increase in asymmetric naval warfare tactics.
 For instance, a patrol boat equipped with a missile could intimidate much larger ships, thereby altering the balance of naval power.

 International User